geekboxzone/mmallow_docs_source.android.com/src/faqs.md

 Since Android's code is open-source, we can't prevent someone from using an old version to launch a device.
-Instead, Google chooses not to license the Android Market client software for use on versions that are considered obsolete.
+Instead, Google chooses not to license the Google Play client software for use on versions that are considered obsolete.
 This allows anyone to continue to ship old versions of Android, but those devices won't use the Android name and will exist outside the Android apps ecosystem, just as if they were non-compatible.